milangeorge2000/mcp-monorepo/docs/roadmap.md

 # mcp-monorepo · roadmap & concepts

-The shipped axes (Context, Security, Red team, Client bench) solve point-in-time questions about a single machine.
+The shipped axes (Context, Security, Red team, Client bench, Battery) solve point-in-time questions about a single machine.
 The concepts below escalate the suite in three directions: a **data network** (mcpcensus), **accountability** (ledger), and **economics** (agentspense).
 All inherit the